 - 1/2 teaspoon cinnamon or to taste

 - 1 tablespoon flour

 - Hot water

-- In a food processor (or by hand), mix flour and salt.
-Add shortening and butter and pulse (or cut) till it crumbly.
+- In a food processor (or by hand), mix flour, salt, and sugar.

-- Make filling by mixing apple slices, sugar, flour and cinnamon.
+- Make the filling by mixing apple slices, sugar, flour, and cinnamon.

 - Preheat oven to 400º.

 - Roll one ball of dough large enough to fit the bottom of a jellyroll pan.
 Arrange apples over dough.
 Roll out the second ball of dough and cover apples.
 Pinch edges to seal.